Ted Milton: Biography

-In the mid-sixties he began performing as a puppeteer, participating in numerous international festivals and appearing on So It Goes, the TV show hosted by Tony Wilson.
-He contributed a short scene for Terry Gilliam's film Jabberwocky.
+In the mid-1960s, he began performing as a puppeteer, participating in numerous international festivals and appearing on So It Goes, the television show hosted by Tony Wilson.
+Milton contributed a short scene for Terry Gilliam's film Jabberwocky.

-In Eric Clapton's autobiography he describes hanging out with Ted at Milton's girlfriend Clarissa's apartment often in the summer of 1965.
+Eric Clapton in his autobiography describes often hanging out with Milton in the summer of 1965 at Milton's girlfriend Clarissa's apartment.
 "Ted was the most extraordinary man.
 A poet and a visionary ... he was the first person I ever saw physically interpreting music ... to enact it with his entire being, dancing and employing facial expressions to interpret what he was hearing.
 Watching him, I understood for the first time how you could really live music, how you could listen to it and completely make it come alive, so that it was part of your life.
 It was a real awakening."

-In the late 1970s, he began to play alto saxophone and founded the group Blurt.
-The first single "My Mother Was a Friend of an Enemy of the People" was soon followed by the live album In Berlin (1981).
-Since then Blurt have released more than 20 records.
+In the late 1970s, Milton began to play alto saxophone and founded the group Blurt.
+The first single, "My Mother Was a Friend of an Enemy of the People", was soon followed by the live album In Berlin (1981).
+Since then, Blurt have released more than 20 records.
 They continue to tour and the new album Beneath Discordant Skies will be out in the autumn of 2015.
 While living in Brussels in the mid-1990s, Milton started making book-objects with found materials.
-These were shown at several exhibitions and have been taken up in the Bibliothèque Nationale in Paris as well as in the British Library.
+These were shown at several exhibitions and have been taken up in the Bibliothèque Nationale in Paris, as well as in the British Library.